utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 The snippet above is functionally equivalent to the previous one.

-### Core type property registration

-Registered properties of core types like `Vector3` are not nullable in Godot.
-Hence, you cannot register properties of core types as `lateinit` or nullable!

 ## Collection types

 While `VariantArray` and `Dictionary` are passed by reference, the value returned by the retrieval methods (`VariantArray.get(...)` and `Dictionary.get(...)`) are not.